APR: What It Is And How To Calculate It

 Loan APR Disclosure

 Now that you’ve learned the APR formula, the good news is that you don’t have to calculate it yourself, unless you want to.
-Comparing APRs shouldn’t be difficult, and thanks to the federal government’s Truth in Lending Act of 1968.
+Comparing APRs shouldn’t be difficult, and thanks to the federal government’s Truth in Lending Act of 1968, it’s not.
 This law states that lenders must provide you with a disclosure statement that shows you the APR of your loan.
 The disclosure must also include:

-- The total amount of dollars it will cost to repay your loan if you hold it until the end of its term
+- The total amount of money it will cost to repay your loan if you hold it until the end of its term.

 Let’s take a look at the difference between APR versus interest rate with an example.
 Say you’re applying for a 30-year fixed-rate mortgage loan.
 One lender might offer you an interest rate of 3.5% and a second might offer one with an interest rate of 3.625%.
 You might think that your best option is to go with the 3.5% loan – but the first thing you should do is compare the loans’ APRs.
-By comparing the two loans, you’ll be able to tell how much each loan costs you each year when your lender’s fees and charges are included.
-Maybe that first loan, with the lower interest rate, has an APR of 3.825% and the second loan’s APR, despite that higher interest rate, is just 3.75%.
-This means that the second loan, despite coming with a higher interest rate, is cheaper.
+By comparing the two loans, you’ll be able to tell how much each would cost you each year when your lender’s fees and charges are included.
+Maybe that first loan, with the lower interest rate, has an APR of 3.825% – and the second loan’s APR, despite that higher interest rate, is just 3.75%.
+This means that the second loan, despite coming with a higher interest rate, is in fact cheaper.

 There’s another important number to consider when taking out a loan or applying for a credit card: the annual percentage yield.

-APR is a measure of the yearly cost of your loan if your loan is based on simple interest, and APY is used in cases where interest is compounded, such as with savings accounts or credit card debt.
+As previously mentioned, APR is a measure of the yearly cost of your loan if your loan is based on simple interest.
+APY is used in cases where interest is compounded, such as with savings accounts or credit card debt.
 In the APR calculation example, the borrower paid $120 in interest for a $2,000 loan.
-That means that they were charged 6% of the principal, calculated once.
-That’s simple interest.
+That means that they were charged 6% of the principal, calculated once, which would be the simple interest.

-Sometimes, however, interest on your loan is compounded, or calculated at a regular interval and then added to the principal owed, so that when interest is next compounded, it is calculated using the now higher principal amount.
-This is how credit cards and adjustable rate mortgages work.
+In some cases, interest on your loan is compounded, or calculated at a regular interval and then added to the principal owed.
+When interest is next compounded, it’s calculated using the now higher principal amount.
+This is how credit cards and adjustable-rate mortgages work.
 APY represents the annual cost of your credit card or loan while also factoring in how often interest is applied to the balance you owe on the card or loan.

-You don’t want to pay more than is necessary to borrow money.
-Lenders know that borrowers will be enticed by a rate that’s lower than one offered by a competitor.
-Shopping around based only on interest rates, though, could inadvertently cause you to spend more than you should on a loan.
+You don’t want to pay more than necessary to borrow money.
+Lenders know that borrowers will be enticed by a rate that’s lower than one offered by a competitor, although shopping around based only on interest rates could inadvertently cause you to spend more than you should on a loan.

 APR is a valuable tool to help you choose wisely.
 But remember to take your personal situation into account too.
-Think about how long you plan to live in a home.
-If you are buying your forever home, you’ll want the mortgage that is cheapest in the long run.
-If you plan on moving in five years, focusing solely on APR, or the cost of a loan over its lifetime, might not make sense.
+For starters, think about how long you plan to live in a home.
+If you’re buying your forever home, you’ll want the mortgage that is cheapest in the long run.
+If you plan on moving in 5 years, focusing solely on APR or the cost of a loan over its lifetime might not make sense.

-Learn More About APR And Plan Your Financial Future
+The Bottom Line: Understand APR To Plan For Your Financial Future

-Credit and debt are going to play a big part of your financial future.
+Credit and debt are going to play a big part in your financial future.
 It’s important to learn about APR, and the advantages and disadvantages associated with it.
-By learning more about debt and credit best practices and how leveraging APR can help you make smart decisions, you’ll be better off in the long run.
+By learning more about debt and credit best practices, and how leveraging APR can help you make smart decisions, you’ll be better off in the long run.